skbiswas1975/LIRI/README.md

 "# LIRI"

 This assignment is LIRI.
 It is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives back data.
+LIRI is a command line node app that takes in parameters and gives back data from OMDB API.

-1. Install the following:
+1. Install the following commands if requires:

 npm install fs

 npm install request --save

 npm install axios

 2. Use the following commands one by one to see the action: